rocky-linux/documentation/docs/guides/security/openvpn.md

 ping 10.8.0.1
 ```

 ## Conclusion

-And there you have it, your own OpenVPN server up and running!
-With this basic configuration, you've secured a private tunnel for your systems to communicate over the greater internet.
+You should now have your own OpenVPN server up and running!
+With this basic configuration, you have secured a private tunnel for your systems to communicate over the greater internet.
 However, OpenVPN is highly customizable, and this guide leaves much to the imagination.
 You can further explore OpenVPN by checking out their [website](https://www.openvpn.net).
 You can also read more about OpenVPN right on your system - `man openvpn` - by using the man page.